-The "Por ti, Contigo" grant awards \$200.00 to new students enrolled in programs leading to a diploma, and \$300 to newly enrolled students in programs leading to an associate's, bachelor's or master's degree.
-The grant is applicable to one academic term.
-An additional \$100.00 will be awarded to students who have an Expected Family Contribution (EFC) of \$0 and are not eligible to the maximum Federal Pell Grant amount.
+The "Por ti, Contigo" grant awards \$200.00 to new students enrolled in programs leading to a diploma, and \$300 to new students enrolled in programs leading to an associate, bachelor's or master's degree.
+The grant is applicable to the first term of study.
+An additional \$200.00 will be awarded to students who have an Expected Family Contribution (EFC) of \$0 and are ineligible for the maximum Federal Pell Grant amount.